-Admitted students should enroll into the summer sessions’ Business Minor courses to help ensure completion of the Business Minor before graduation.
+Business Minor students should enroll into the Summer Sessions’s Business Minor courses to ensure completion of all the minor’s requirements before their graduations.

-Business Minor students may fulfill the minor’s Fundamentals of Accounting Core Course Requirement with either our campus’s ACCY 200 course OR the sequence for both the ACCY 201 and ACCY 202 courses.
+Business Minor students may fulfill the minor’s Fundamentals of Accounting Core Course Requirement with either the Accountancy (ACCY) 200 course OR the sequence of the Accountancy (ACCY) 201 and Accountancy (ACCY) 202 courses.

 Business Minor students will enroll into the FIN 221 course only in the spring semesters.

-Some Business Minor courses are available online through the University of Illinois at Urbana-Champaign.
-Please find more information through our website.
+Most Business Minor courses are available as online courses through the Urbana-Champaign campus.
+Please find more information through our college’s website.

 |Summer Session||Fall Semester||Spring Semester|